utdata/rwdir/docs/09-tidy-data.md

 - I want a good title, subtitle and byline, along with good axis names.
 - Include the values on the bars
 - Change the theme to something other than the default

+Here is what it should look like, but with good text, etc. The numbers shownn here may vary depending on future updates to the data:

 <img src="09-tidy-data_files/figure-html/avg-plot-1.png" width="672" />